WHAT IS FUR-MOWING?

 HOW DO WE KNOW THE CAT’S HAIR IS NOT SIMPLY FALLING OUT?

 A truly observant owner will actually see the cat licking the area but cats, being private creatures, often do their licking when no one is watching.
 One might wonder why it is that the itchy dog creates moist, red, oozy, unpleasant looking “hot spots” while the itchy cat cleanly licks away only the hair leaving the skin itself not in the least bit scabbed, red, or even raw.
 This turns out again to be the feline nature: refined.
 Private and refined.
+In fact, sometimes the mowing cat will have some hot spots as well or a patch of scabs but often there is only a bald area with normal looking skin exposed.

-The truth is simple: that there are only a few rare diseases that actually will lead a cat to lose hair in great patches but, if someone still remain skeptical, there is a test called a “trichogram”which will confirm the answer.
+The truth is simple: that there are only a few rare diseases that actually will lead a cat to lose hair in great patches but, if someone still remain skeptical, there is a test called a “trichogram” which will confirm the answer.

 A trichogram involves the plucking of a hair from the affected area.
 There are most likely at least a couple of hairs in the area but if there are not, hairs from the margin may do as well.
 Under the microscope, the end of the hair is flat from having been broken off.
-A hair shedding from the skin will have a tapered, natural end
+A hair shedding from the skin will have a tapered, natural end.

 hair with a normal tip